EtherDogs/HeritableWallet/README.md

 Make sure you **read, understand and test the code** before using it on the Main Ethereum Network.

-I strongly encourage you to deploy the contract on the a test net as this was not tested enough.
+I strongly encourage you to deploy the contract on a testnet as this was not tested enough yet to be considered safe to use.

 Enjoy!